 Complaints which fall within this category cannot be investigated by the school.

-If the parental concerns have not be resolved by the class teacher and SENCO, parents can contact The Head of Inclusion who will meet with the parents to hear their concerns and, where appropriate, will investigate further.
+If the parental concerns have not be resolved by the class teacher, parents can contact the SENCo, who will meet with the parents to hear their concerns and, where appropriate, will investigate further.

-Once parents have exhausted the informal complaints procedure, they can make a complaint to the Headteacher to resolve the issue before making the complaint formal to the Chair of the Governing Body.
+Once parents have exhausted the informal complaints procedure, they can make a formal complaint in line with the School's Complaint Policy and Procedure.